numenta/htmpapers/arxiv/how_can_we_be_so_dense/README.md

 ### Training the models

 All experiments have a common script called `run_experiment.py` located in the root of each project used to train and test the models.
 Once the models are trained, you may use the other script in the specific project folder to generate the figures and data used in the paper.
+We recommend using GPU acceleration.
+Otherwise some of the training, particularly for Google Speech Commands, will take significantly longer.

 Use the following command to train all the models from the project folder: